-WB-15 Commercial Offer is a form approved by the Department of Regulation and Licensing in Wisconsin.
-The form was established for the use of real estate agents (licensed) who participate in the sale and purchase of various types of commercial properties.
+The WB-15 Commercial Offering is a form approved by the Wisconsin Department of Regulation and Licensing.
+The form has been set up for the use of (licensed) real estate agents who are involved in the sale and purchase of various types of commercial real estate.
 According to the contract, there are two contractors: the buyer and the seller.
-The contract to purchase and sell commercial real estate in Wisconsin is a real estate contract between a commercial real estate owner and a potential acquirer.
-The agreement is first established by the buyer as an official offer for the purchase of the property.
-This proposal includes fundamental elements of the transaction, such as the desired purchase price, closing procedures, financial contingencies, completion dates and legal obligations of each party during the negotiation process.
-If the owner agrees, the parties enter into a legal contract that can only be terminated under the terms set out in the signed agreement.
-As a general rule, Form WB-15 is not required to be provided with proof, with the exception of the warranty statement that must be presented to the purchaser at the time of payment of the purchase price.
-Nevertheless, there is a provision that states that a seller also has a report on the condition of real estate if the property is an apartment building with less than five units.
-The commercial offer to purchase must record the details of the transaction of the commercial property and legally require the parties to comply with the provisions.
+The Wisconsin Commercial Property Purchase and Sale Agreement is a real estate agreement between a commercial property owner and a potential purchaser.
+The contract is initially determined by the buyer as an official offer for the purchase of the property.
+This offer contains fundamental elements of the transaction, such as the desired purchase price, closing procedures, financial contingencies, closing dates and the legal obligations of each party during the negotiation process.
+If the owner agrees, the parties enter into a legal contract that can only be terminated under the conditions set out in the signed agreement.
+As a general rule, Form WB-15 does not need to be provided with proof, with the exception of the warranty statement, which must be presented to the buyer at the time of payment of the purchase price.
+Nevertheless, there is a provision that states that a seller also has a report on the condition of the real estate if the property is an apartment building of less than five units.
+The commercial takeover bid must record the details of the transaction of the commercial property and legally oblige the parties to comply with the provisions.
 It therefore serves as a legal confirmation of the purchase and sale of the land.